 Crusty Topped Bloomer (Tiger Bread)

 Kneading by hand will take at least ten minutes.
-I use spray oil to grease a glass bowl – transfer the dough and cover with a piece of clingfilm then leave in a warm place until doubled in size.
+I use spray oil to grease a glass bowl – transfer the dough and cover with a beeswax wrap, plate or reusable plastic cover then leave in a warm place until doubled in size.

 Whilst the dough is rising make the topping.
 In a small bowl place all the ingredients, adding sufficient water to mix into a thick paste about the consistency of whipped double cream.
 Set aside.